bobbyyyan/scorch/README.md

 #### Install Ninja

 Ninja is required to load C++ extension.
-For Mac, use `brew install ninja`.
+To install, use `pip install ninja`.

 #### Install libtorch